 WHERE: State Farm Stadium, Glendale, Arizona

-It will be the 51st Fiesta Bowl when Notre Dame take on Oklahoma on New Year’s Day.
-It’s one of the newer bowls to grace the NCAAF, and is held annually outside Phoenix, AZ.
-The State Farm Stadium has hosted the Fiesta Bowl every year since 2007.
+This year marks the 52nd Fiesta Bowl and is held annually outside Phoenix.
+State Farm Stadium has hosted the Fiesta Bowl every year since 2007.
 It also hosts one of the college football playoff games every three years.

 WHERE: Rose Bowl, Pasadena, California